balanarenmar/8-Puzzle-Solver/README.md

 An 8 puzzle is a simple game consisting of a 3 x 3 grid (containing 9 squares).
 One of the squares is empty.
 The blank tile can only be moved to the adjacent cells.
-The object is to move to squares around into different positions and having the numbers displayed in the ***"goal state"***.
+The objective is to move the empty square around into different positions and reaching the state of the numbers as displayed in the ***"goal state"***.

 <br>